yavuzitconsulting/peoplesplatform/README.md

 | Exploerer Link | [Neonscan verified Contract](https://devnet.neonscan.org/address/0xd351cA594a02a6C555D2DCe3Ad6Ebd6b5003904f#contract) |

-DRAFT V0.1 - 18-11-2023 / 17:43

-Revive the Internet with the People's Platform Project!
+**Revive the Internet with the People's Platform Project!
 Our mission: to reclaim the social media landscape from advertiser domination.
 This project enables individuals to freely promote and support their favorite content and creators.
-It's a space where you can monetize your creative work without the restrictions of advertiser censorship.
+It's a space where you can monetize your creative work without the restrictions of advertiser censorship.**

 # Problem Statement
 Social media today is dominated by advertisers, resulting in content that's tailored to their interests rather than the community's.
 This limits free speech and leads to a flood of simple, low-quality content.
 Large companies prioritize ad revenue over open and diverse content.